-So, D-aspartic acid benefits testosterone production… but how does DAA do this?
+So, D-aspartic acid benefits testosterone production… but how does D-aspartic acid do this?

 Or are we just going to take everyone’s word on everything here on the internet??

-For the most part, DAA doesn’t directly stimulate testosterone production but instead does so through the Hypothalamus-Pituitary-Gonad (HPG) Axis.
+For the most part, D-aspartic acid doesn’t directly stimulate testosterone production but instead does so through the Hypothalamus-Pituitary-Gonad (HPG) Axis.

 - DAA stimulates the hypothalamus to release: